simon-brooke/youyesyet/doc/specification/scaling.md

 4. When the initial cluster of three database servers becomes overloaded, shard into two identical groups ('east' and 'west');
 5. When any shard becomes overloaded, split it into two further shards.

-If we have prepared for sharding, all that is required is to duplicate the database and then set geographic polygons to address database requests from clients within a given polygon to the database server for that polygon.
+If we have prepared for sharding, all that is required is to duplicate the database.

-This means that essentially we should set up one polygon for each electoral district from the launch of the app, but initially requests from all of these polygons should be directed to the same database server group.
-As shards are added, the map of polygons to database server groups should be updated.

 Obviously, once we have split the database into multiple shards, there is a task to integrate the data from the multiple shards in order to create an 'across Scotland' overview of the canvas data; however, again if we have prepared for it in advance, merging the databases should not be difficult, and can be done either in the wee sma' oors or alternatively during the working day, as the system will be relatively lighty loaded during these periods.

 ## Preparing for sharding

-We should prepare a Docker image for the app server and a Docker image for the database server.
-We should prepare, as part of the app (i.e. not in the database but as a Clojure or Json data file) a datastructure which maps polygons representing each of Scotland's electoral districts to database URLs.
-For security reasons this datastructure should live server-side and should not be part of the single-page app sent to the client.
+We should prepare a Docker image for the app server and an image or setup script for the database server.

 ## Further reading on optimising Postgres performance